George Armstrong Custer: Gettysburg

-Shenandoah Valley and Appomattox Court House
+Shenandoah Valley

 General Custer also participated in Sheridan's campaign in the Shenandoah Valley.
 In this campaign, the civilian population was specifically targeted in what is known as the Burning.

 In 1864, with the Cavalry Corps of the Army of the Potomac reorganized under the command of Major General Philip Sheridan, Custer (now commanding the 3rd Division) led his "Wolverines" to the Shenandoah Valley where by the year's end they defeated the army of Confederate Lieutenant General Jubal Early in the Valley Campaigns of 1864.
-During May and June, Sheridan and Custer (Captain, 5th Cavalry, May 8 and Brevet Lieutenant Colonel, May 11) took part in cavalry actions supporting the Overland Campaign, including the Battle of the Wilderness, after which Custer ascended to division command and the Battle of Yellow Tavern, where J.E.B.
+During May and June, Sheridan and Custer (captain, 5th Cavalry, May 8 and brevet lieutenant colonel, May 11) took part in cavalry actions supporting the Overland Campaign, including the Battle of the Wilderness, after which Custer ascended to division commander and the Battle of Yellow Tavern, where J.E.B.
 Stuart was mortally wounded.

 In the largest all-cavalry engagement of the war, the Battle of Trevilian Station, in which Sheridan sought to destroy the Virginia Central Railroad and the Confederates' western resupply route, Custer captured Hampton's divisional train but was then cut off and suffered heavy losses (including having his division's trains overrun and his personal baggage captured by the enemy) before being relieved.
 When Lieutenant General Early was ordered to move down the Shenandoah Valley and threaten Washington, D.C., Custer's division was again dispatched under Sheridan.
 In the Valley Campaigns of 1864, the Union troops engaged the Confederates at the Third Battle of Winchester and effectively destroyed Early's army during Sheridan's counterattack at Cedar Creek.

+On the same day as the Battle of Cedar Creek on October 19, 1864, Custer was given the brevet award of major general in the U.S. Volunteers for his actions at Third Winchester and Fisher's Hill in September and was mustered in at that rank since he was commanding a division.
+Custer could now wear the rank of major general and receive major general's pay (brevet awards were not promotions unless that person was mustered in at that new rank).
+Custer received the brevet award of major general in the U.S. Army in March 1865 and was promoted to the full rank of major general in the U.S. Volunteers in April 1865.

+Having defeated Early, Sheridan and Custer returned to the main Union Army lines at the Siege of Petersburg, where they spent the winter.